nathanlesage/openkit/README.md

 ## Suggesting New Tools

-This project relies on a community to suggest new tools to add.
+This project relies on the community to suggest new tools to add.
 Here's the
 requirements:

 * It must run in a modern browser (no download)